20 Best Action Fight Scenes In Fighting Movies, Ranked (For You To Disagree With).

 I think this was a great and creative idea, and Downey Jr. does an amazing job of coupling his Wing Chun training with traditional old-school western bare-knuckle boxing moves and stances.

-I also love the open-handed slapping techniques and throws, as these were the preferred technique so that you wouldn’t hurt your hands before the invention of the boxing gloves we know today.
+I also love the open-handed slapping techniques and throws, as these were the preferred techniques so that you wouldn’t hurt your hands before the invention of the boxing gloves we know today.

-The end result speaks for itself, which is why this good fight scene is on the list.
+The result speaks for itself, which is why this good fight scene is on the list.

 Enter the Dragon from 1973 is probably the most famous film by Bruce Lee.

-It’s easy to see why since it’s full of amazing fight scenes.
-The hidden mirror room fight scene at the end is probably the best-known of all of Bruce Lee’s fight scenes.
+It’s easy to see why since it has incredible fight scenes.
+The hidden mirror room fight scene at the end is probably the best-known of Bruce Lee’s fight scenes.

-However, my favorite has always been where Lee battles the crime lord Han’s bodyguard Oharra (Robert Wall).
+However, my favorite is where Lee battles the crime lord Han’s bodyguard, Oharra (Robert Wall).

 It’s a great display of Bruce Lees’s fast one-inch punch and Wing Chun roots.